Ingars Stuglis

-Ingars Sarmis Stuglis (born 12 February 1996) is a Latvian international footballer who plays for Grobiņas SC, as a midfielder.
+Ingars Sarmis Stuglis (born 12 February 1996) is a Latvian international footballer who played as a midfielder.

 Career

 Born in Aizkraukle, he has played club football for Skonto FC, FS METTA/Latvijas Universitāte and FK Spartaks Jūrmala.

+He won the 2017 Virsliga with Spartaks Jūrmala andth 2020 Latvian Cup with Liepāja.

 He made his international debut for Latvia in 2018, coming on as a substitute against South Korea.
+He was also called up for a match cycle in November 2020, consisting of a friendly match and two Nations League fixtures.

+Personal life

+He is a brother of Elvis Stuglis.